Dennis-Maigua/ai-medical-assistant/README.md

    $ rasa train
   ```

-### Step 9.
-Interact with the Chatbot
+### Step 7.
+Run the Chatbot

-On the same terminal, run the Actions:
+On the terminal, run the Actions:

   ```bash
     $ rasa run actions
   ```

-Open another terminal and run the Chatbot:
+Open another terminal, and run the Sanic server:

   ```bash
     $ rasa shell